 The permissions to access all entity views is automatically granted to users with

 The portal permissions define which portals the user is authorized to view.

 Permissions to view a portal are granted at the User Group level.

 Permissions are enforced for both template portals and regular portals.

 All Portals Permission

 A user group can be granted

-All Portal permission whereby its members are authorized to view all portals enabled in the system.
+All Portal permission whereby its members are authorized to view all portals.

 The permission to view all portals is automatically granted to users with

-To simplify the process of creating user account for typical use cases, the database provides wizards to create a webhook user and a collector user.
+To simplify the process of creating user account for typical use cases, the database provides wizards to create a webhook user, a collector user, and a resource viewer user.